 Study Abroad

-Have you ever wanted to explore the Canadian Parliament, go to school in the heart of Paris or visit the Royal Courts of Justice and the Old Bailey in London?
+Have you ever wanted to go to school in the heart of Paris or visit the Royal Courts of Justice and the Old Bailey in London?
 Do you want to experience international politics and culture firsthand?
 Here is your chance!
-Ohio State students have the opportunity to take part in over 100 study abroad programs in more than 40 different countries.
-Some of these programs even offer students internships.
+Ohio State students have the opportunity to take part in over 350 study abroad programs in more than 70 different countries.
+Some programs even offer students internships.
 For a taste of the exciting experiences awaiting you, visit the Office of International Affairs.
-Below are a selection of the most popular study abroad programs for Political Science students.
+Below is a selection of the most popular study abroad programs for Political Science students.

 I. Sciences Po Exchange